diagrid-labs/catalyst-reference-apps/aws-pubsub/docs/setup.md

 `.env` file will contain private credentials required to connect the GraphQL API to the Frontend Application.

-Next,

-1. Sign in to the AWS console, navigate to the `AWS AppSync` service using the search bar. ![search_appsync](./assets/search_appsync.png)
+1. Sign in to the AWS console and navigate to the `AWS AppSync` service using the search bar. ![search_appsync](./assets/search_appsync.png)

-2.Click the `groupChatApp` api,and from the menu on the left hand side of the screen, click `Settings`.
+1. Click the `groupChatApp` api, and from the menu on the left hand side of the screen, select `Settings`.

-Assuming the `.env` file you created above is still open, if not, open it and fill in the blank spaces.
+1. Return to your newly created `.env` file and add the following details:

 ```json
 NUXT_APPSYNC_GRAPHQL_ENDPOINT=[GRAPHQL_ENDPOINT]